 "I agree with Nikolic that there are some dreams that will never come true," he said.
 "I also dreamt about Claudia Schiffer, but I realized that those dreams would not come to pass."

 For his part, Nikolic denied making the comments at all.
 A statement issued by his office and quoted by the Serbian news agency Tanjug called the reports a "treacherous lie.
 The policy of Tomislav Nikolic will be to build peace and stability in the region."

 German journalist Martens, however, reportedly provided an audio recording of the interview.

 As if that all weren't enough, Nikolic ruffled feathers in Georgia with his comments to Voice of Russia on May 26 that raised that possibility that Belgrade might join Russia, Nicaragua, Venezuela, and a couple of Pacific island countries in recognizing the independence of Georgia's two breakaway regions, Abkhazia and South Ossetia.

 Nikolic dismissed any similarities between Kosovo and the two breakaway states, saying that "Kosovo should be under the control of Belgrade, while the two separatist states deserve independence."

 Nikolic's comments came during a visit to Moscow, during which President Vladimir Putin promised to release $800 million in loans to Serbia for infrastructure projects.

-The comments sparked a muted response from Georgian Deputy Foreign Minister Nino Kalandadze, who cited the Georgian and Serbian people’s "close relations"
+The comments sparked a muted response from Georgian Deputy Foreign Minister Nino Kalandadze, who cited the Georgian and Serbian people’s "close relations" while saying:

 Nikolic has said that Serbia will not give up its claim to Kosovo for the sake of EU membership.